Mount Damavand: Setting and structure

 Mount Damavand rises within the Alborz range in northern Iran, separating the Iranian plateau to the south from the Caspian Sea in the north.
 This range rises as a result of the collision between the Arabian and Eurasian tectonic plates.
-This collision is similar to the collision between the Indian and Eurasian plates to the east, which is causing the Himalaya to rise and does not usually create volcanic activity.
+This collision is similar to the collision between the Indian and Eurasian plates to the east (causing the Himalaya to rise) and does not usually create volcanic activity.
 Despite this, recent research suggests that a hot region created by the collision is what caused the volcano to rise.

 Seismic wave patterns from earthquakes around the volcano indicate that a magma chamber is present between 2 and 5 km below the surface.
 This is separated into two areas - an inner region of hot, likely molten, magma between 3 and 4.5 km depth that is surrounded by an area of dense cooled magma.
 The top of the chamber is believed to lie to the south of the summit, trending somewhat to the west with depth.

 Most volcanic activity originates from the summit area.
 A few flank vents have been noted, but these are largely on the upper slopes to the southwest and northeast of the summit.
 A secondary crater, termed Haji Dela, has some young lava flows 4 km northeast of the summit.